psons/tlog/docs/Tlog User Documentation.md

     1. the story level max tasks settings
     2. _after 2020-04-19_, the endeavor/prioritized.md maxTask: settings
     3. _after 2020-04-19_, the Endeavors/endeavors.md maxTasks: setting

+##### Merging / Modifying / duplicating todo tasks and Endeavors
+Modify the content of tasks in the todo.md file and the task will be merged back into it's Endeavor story, as long as it is not resolved ('x -', or 'a -')
+Whole tasks may be moved in an endeavor story to change priority order.
+If it is in todo.md, the todo.md version wil override the endeavor story version.
+The title line of a task may be modified also according to the above rules Task content may be updated in the endeavor Story also, as long as it is not in the todo.md file also.

+Two tasks may not have the same title in the same endeavor story.

+If you want to duplicate a task and modify it to create a new task in the todo.md file, you can do so if you:
+ 1. change the title (not counting the status leader)
+ 2. delete the titleHash:
+ 3. leave the storySource: unmodified.

+ The storySource: plus the titleHash: may be though of as the identity for a task.
+ The titeleHash: is computed from the title, not counting the leader.

 ### Encouragement _after after 2020-04-19 Need Endeavors maxTasks for this_
 If the top task has been completed, mild encouragement is written on stdout.
 "One down"